-As aluminium “rusts” it produces a loose dry white powder, aluminium oxide.
-The anodising process artificially produces this film but as a hard, dense wear resistant surface.
+As aluminium “corrodes” it produces a loose dry white powder, aluminium oxide.
+The anodising process artificially produces this film but as a hard, uniform, dense wear resistant surface.
 The two most common ways to produce this film are by passing a DC current through parts immersed in an electrolytic solution usually either sulphuric acid or chromic acid.
 (Recently sulphuric acid mixed with Tataric acid or Boric acid has been used as a method of replacing the less environmentally acceptable Chromic acid solution).
 The passing of the current liberates high volumes of Oxygen at the surface of the aluminium thus aiding controlled formation of the oxide layer.
 These processes do not produce a coating but are a conversion of the surface aluminium to aluminium oxide and are therefore metallurgically bonded.

 A major benefit of anodising is that because the oxide film is electrically resistant, the film is distributed across the component very evenly as when the film starts to grow that area becomes more resistive until all other areas on the component have achieved the same thickness thus equalising the relative resistivity and ensuring even growth over the whole component

 This method produces comparatively thin but dense oxide films which are usually dark grey in colour; they have very good corrosion resistance but are not really suited to subsequent dyeing as they are only 2-5microns thick.
 However, as they are thin they do not affect close tolerances so are used extensively in the aerospace and defence industries.
 If left unsealed they are an excellent base for subsequent painting operations as the first coat of paint soaks in to the pores.